Leosampc/Leosampc/README.md

 My passion for software is in solving the most varied kind of problems, making people's lives easier, lighter and more intuitive.
 I take great care in the experience, architecture, and code quality of the things I build.
 <br />
 <br />
 In my career, I have more than 6+ years of professional experience, familar with mobile and web development.
-Currently I work at [Lighthouse](https://lighthouseit.com.br), a software consulting company from Brazil.
+Currently I work at [DOT Digital Group](https://dotgroup.com.br), a software consulting company from Brazil.

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />